wmahfoudh/rpi-vpn-hotspot/README.md

 sudo apt-get install hostapd dnsmasq iptables-persistent
 ````
 ### Plug in the USB WiFi Adapter and identify it
-It is better to use a different WiFi adpter to run the Hotspot, we assume this scenario here.
+For improved bandwidth and stability, it is better to use a different WiFi adpter to run the Hotspot, we assume this scenario here.
 Plug it and run `ip a`.
 We need the name of the interface we will be using for the rest.
 We assume here it is `wlan1`

 ### Configure Hostapd
 Hostapd will manage your hotspot.
 You need to create a configuration file for your new adapter: